The aim of a CV is to present relevant facts to a prospective employer so they can make a judgement about your suitability.

 Presentation is important.
 Ensure your CV is easy to read, well laid out and organised.
 Your CV gives an impression of your working style - well organised and methodical is a positive message to convey.

 Do your homework.
 Check the Person Specification and/or Job Description carefully to ensure your CV demonstrates how you meet the requirements.
-Person Specifications for training posts can be found on the MMC website.

 Medical CVs are usually considerably longer than the non-medical CV standard of two pages.